tarantool/doc/doc/reference/reference_lua/box_error.rst

 .. function:: box.error.set(error object)

-    Set an error in a diagnostic area explicitly.
+    Set an error to a diagnostic area explicitly.
 Accepts an error object and sets it as the last system error (i.e. becomes available via :ref:`box.error.last() <box_error-last>`).

     **Example:**